WISDEM/GeneratorSE/docs/intro.rst

 Thus, the designer has the option to trade magnet, copper, or lamination properties and weights to achieve the optimal generator design that is also optimal for a given drivetrain system.
 Two types of generator systems— synchronous and induction machines—are currently being handled by GeneratorSE.
 The tool includes optimisation modules for four sub-classes:

-1. Permanent-magnet synchronous generator (PMSG),s
+1. Permanent-magnet synchronous generator (PMSG),
 2. Electrically excited synchronous generator (EESG),
 3. Squirrel-cage induction generators (SCIG), and
 4. Doubly-fed induction generators (DFIG)